-Uganda Clays Limited (the "Company") is incorporated in Uganda under the Companies Act, 2012 as a limited liability company and is domiciled in Uganda.
+Uganda Clays Limited (the "Company") is incorporated in Uganda under the Companies Act Cap.
+106, of Uganda as a limited liability company and is domiciled in Uganda.
 The Company's shares are listed on the Uganda Securities Exchange (USE) since 18 January 2000.
-The address of its registered office is:

-14 Km Entebbe Road Kajjansi P. O. Box 3188 Kampala, Uganda
+The address of its registered office is: 14 Km Entebbe Road, Kajjansi, P. O. Box 3188, Kampala, Uganda.

-The financial statements for the year ended 31 December 2023 were authorised for issue in accordance with the resolution of the Board of Directors on 26 April 2024.
+The financial statements for the year ended 31 December 2024 were authorised for issue in accordance with the resolution of the Board of Directors on 27 March 2025.